Last Updated on July 22, 2022

 She says the screenplay for the feature falls somewhere between Austen’s “Emma,” and Wilde’s “An Ideal Husband.”
 But unlike existing adaptations of “Emma” and “An Ideal Husband,” “Mr. Malcolm’s List” has a culturally diverse cast.

 Jackson-Cohen and Pinto are onboard for the full-length movie, and Sope Dirisu reprises his role as Mr. Malcolm, London’s most eligible bachelor in the Jane Austen-inspired comedy of errors.
 But, there’s a new Julia: Zawe Ashton has been cast in the role of jilted society lady Julia, who seeks revenge on Mr. Malcolm with the help of her friend Selina (Freida Pinto).
-But Captain Henry Ossory, played by Theo James, undermines her efforts by courting Selina.
+Captain Henry Ossory, played by Theo James, might undermine her efforts by courting Selina.

 Speaking about the diversity of the cast, director Jones remarked “It’s nice to think that maybe we might make the day of many young people who studied the literature of the time or these great writers, who imagine themselves to be the Mr. Darcy or the Lizzie Bennet of our time, even though that diversity hasn’t been shown in art.
 I think it’s really wonderful that we’re getting the opportunity to give leading roles to people of color in this sort of material.”